 More often than not, if your Louisville, Kentucky home was built prior to 1970, it’s likely that there is little to no aggregate present, which is needed in order to properly help pull the radon back down to an acceptable level.
 If this issue occurs, IPM Services will then perform Diagnostic Testing on your home.

 Diagnostic Testing With IPM Services

 Diagnostic Testing will consist of a variety of smaller testing methods in order to determine if there is grade rock or soil under the slab, and how much or how little of it is present.
 During this time, we can also monitor the flow of air pressure under the slab of your home, which will inform us of the fan size and how many suction points will be needed for your home’s system.

 Furthermore, these tests will aid in deciding which radon reduction technology to utilize, and the cost of the system that will be installed.

 IPM Services offers this as a stand-alone service.
 However, if we perform the Diagnostic Testing, as well as install your radon mitigation system, the fee of the testing is waived.
 For more information about scheduling service, contact our office today.

 Costs of Radon Services

 Increased levels of radon exposure can pose serious health threats to you and your family.
 Because this can be an extensive process with multiple deciding factors, prices often differ from one home to the next.
-IPM Services provides free estimates for radon testing and inspection, as well as mitigation system installation.
+IPM Services provides estimates for radon testing and inspection, as well as mitigation system installation.
 We work to keep both, the residential and business community, protected from radon in Louisville, Kentucky and the surrounding areas.
-For more information on pricing or to request your free estimate, contact us today.
+For more information on pricing or to request an estimate, contact us today.